 - 2013: 22 deaths

 Coal Mining Deaths Decreasing During the Same Time

-During the launch of “Voice in the Workplace,” he said that the MSHA will be “enlisting the support of the entire mining industry to help us refocus” on preventing mining fatalities.
-To facilitate this goal, Main launched two new campaigns: Walk & Talk and a tool called the “Rules to Live By” Calculator.
+During the launch of “Voice in the Workplace,” Main said that the MSHA will be “enlisting the support of the entire mining industry to help us refocus” on preventing mining fatalities.
+To facilitate this goal, he launched two new campaigns: Walk & Talk and a tool called the “Rules to Live By” Calculator.

 Walk & Talk Inspections